-Squats are part of a basic movement that is completed in most women’s daily lives.
-If you’ve been intimidated by them in the past, here’s why squats are for women and how to do them in the privacy of your home.
+Squats are part of a basic movement that is completed in most women's everyday life.
+If you've been intimidated by them in the past, here are the benefits of squats for women and how to do them in the privacy of your home.

 Squats are an exercise that can put people on separate sides of a room.
-Some women would argue your life is not complete without this exercise and then there’s a large amount of women who just ignore its existence completely.
-If you’ve been in the ignoring group, I’m here to tell you why squats are for women and show you 3 ways to do them at home.
-It’s so important, I even made a video about it:
+Some women would argue your life is not complete without squat exercises and then there's a large amount of women who just ignore its existence completely.
+If you've been in the ignoring group, I'm here to tell you why squats are a great exercise for women and show you 3 variations of squats to do at home.
+It's so important, I even made a video about it:

 Why Squats are Great for Women

-First let’s talk about why you should seriously consider doing squats to strengthen your body.
-Think about all the times you bend down to pick up something, especially something on the heavier side (Amazon box, child throwing a tantrum, misbehaving dog, etc).
-For me, this happens daily, if not multiple times a day.
-Having a strong body to accomplish these tasks is very beneficial because you will accomplish your goal AND not hurt your body in the process.
-Personally, I am getting to place where I have to VERY strong to move a misbehaving child or dog; they’re getting so big!
+First let's talk about why you should seriously consider doing squats to strengthen your entire body.
+Think about all the times in daily life that you bend down to pick up something, especially something on the heavier side (Amazon box, child throwing a tantrum, misbehaving dog, etc).
+For me, this happens daily in my everyday activities, if not multiple times a day.
+Having a strong body to accomplish these tasks is very beneficial because you will accomplish your goal AND minimize your risk of injury in the process.
+Personally, I am getting to place where I have to be VERY strong to move a misbehaving child or dog; they're getting so big!

 Bending down and lifting/picking up something uses muscle down the back of your body, described by some as the posterior chain of muscles.
 They include your back (including core muscles), hips/rear end, hamstrings down the backside of your legs, and calves and they're very important for helping you do the things listed above in your life.
 Strengthening them also helps prevent lower back pain, which a lot of people suffer from.

 Muscles Squats Work